INTERMAGNET/imag-tech-man/chapters/submitdata/subpreldata.rst

 data should have been received).
 They contain summary information on the completeness of the previous month’s data.

-The INTERMAGNET web site keeps CSV files that describe, on a minute by minute basis, the difference between the current time and the time stamp of the most recently received data from each observatory – the observatory’s lag time.
+The INTERMAGNET web site keeps data that describes, on a minute by minute basis, the difference between the current time and the time stamp of the most recently received data from each observatory – the observatory’s lag time.
 These files are useful for analysing an observatory’s near real-time performance.
-These files are available via the ftp service on the INTERMAGNET web site – for more information contact the web manager.
+These files are available from the "statistics" section of the INTERMAGNET data portal.

 .. _sub_dat_prel_probs: